elinsoftware/buzzpost-listener-react/readme.md

     "adsf" :"top-right",      // top, top-right, top-left, bottom, bottom-right, bottom-left "timeout":"0",            // milliseconds, 0 means no timeout "message": "Hello World!" // text of the message
 }
 ```

 ## How to build and deploy

 Build the app: `npm run build`.
 That command creates a single javascript file in a **Dist** folder.

-To deploy the app into ServiceNow you need perform a few steps.
+To deploy the app into ServiceNow you need to perform a few steps.

 First - save the content of javascript file as a style sheet (`content_css` table) and write down `sys_id` of a newly created record.